Iowa State vs. DePaul College Basketball Predictions & Picks - December 1

 Spread & Total Prediction for Iowa State vs. DePaul

-DePaul has a 1-4-0 record against the spread this season compared to Iowa State, who is 4-3-0 ATS.
-The Blue Demons have a 2-3-0 record hitting the over, while games involving the Cyclones have a record of 4-3-0 when it comes to hitting the over.
+Iowa State has compiled a 4-3-0 record against the spread this season, while DePaul is 1-4-0.
+The Cyclones have a 4-3-0 record hitting the over, while games involving the Blue Demons have a record of 2-3-0 when it comes to hitting the over.
+The two teams combine to score 150.6 points per game, 14.1 more points than this matchup's total.

 Sportsbook Promo Codes